 Ben Moon intent on casting shadow over Mako and Genge

-HAVING faced down some of the fiercest front rows planet rugby has to offer, shock prop Ben Moon intends proving he is more than just injury cover for and Ellis Genge.
+HAVING faced down some of the fiercest front rows planet has to offer, shock prop Ben Moon intends proving he is more than just injury cover for and Ellis Genge.

 The recipient of one of ‘s more memorable quotes comparing him to a diligent coalminer, Moon will be back between the shafts for this week after his sterling Red Rose service covering an injury crisis which saw him win his first four senior caps.

-However, the Tiverton-born 29-year-old is now hell-bent on a berth, telling The Rugby Paper: “I was happy with how the five weeks went and think I played alright.
+However, the Tiverton-born 29-year-old is now hell-bent on a Six Nations berth, telling The Rugby Paper: “I was happy with how the five weeks went and think I played alright.
 I trained well, the team trained well and that was reflected in how well we played.

 “You’ve got to adapt little pieces of how you play because what England do is slightly different, but you always train in a way to progress anyway and it was just a case of getting used to new calls and the faster, more intense way England train.